NeuroDataDesign/team-forbidden-forest/Sahana/USPORF_summary.md

 --Geodesic precision using URerF is unaffected by changes in hyperparameters.
 Other algorithms achieve a higher geodesic recall than URerF when there is no noise dimensions added, but degrade much more quickly than URerF upon the addition of noise dimensions.
 ## Discussion
--Proposed a geodesic distance learning method using URerF -Proposed new splitting criteria - Fast-BIC
+1) Proposed a geodesic distance learning method using URerF
+2) Proposed new splitting criteria - Fast-BIC
--Found URerF to be robust to noise dimensions
+3) Found URerF to be robust to noise dimensions
--Other algorithms achieve a higher geodesic recall than URerF when there is no noise dimensions added, but degrade much more quickly than URerF upon the addition of noise dimensions.
+4) Other algorithms achieve a higher geodesic recall than URerF when there is no noise dimensions added, but degrade much more quickly than URerF upon the addition of noise dimensions.